nasirkhani/Adminhub/AirFlow/amin.md

 ---

-Would you like help with:

-* Logging to files instead of journal?
-* Restarting all services at once?
-* Monitoring/alerts (Prometheus, etc.)?

-Or are you ready to move on to DAG deployment/sync?

 Here's exactly what to add to each `.service` file under the `[Unit]` section to enforce the recommended startup order: